 Read on to learn why you might want to pay your rent by credit card, when you should think twice about it, and how to get the best deal if and when you do.

 Why Pay Rent With a Credit Card?

-Most tenants who pay rent by credit card do so for one of these four reasons.
+Most tenants who pay rent by credit card do so for one of four simple reasons.

 1. To Make Progress Toward an Early Spend Bonus

-For example, the Chase Sapphire Preferred Card’s sign-up bonus for new cardmembers is 60,000 Ultimate Rewards points.
-That’s worth up to $750 in eligible travel purchases made through Chase’s travel portal, and possibly more when transferred to partner travel loyalty programs.
+For example, the Chase Sapphire Preferred® Card sign-up bonus for new cardmembers is 60,000 Ultimate Rewards points.
+That’s worth up to $750 when redeemed for travel purchases made through Chase’s travel portal or statement credits against eligible prior purchases, and possibly more when transferred to partner travel loyalty programs.
 To earn that bonus, you must make $4,000 in eligible purchases within the first three months your account is open.

 Even if your rent is only $500 per month — lucky you — three months is enough to get you more than one-third of the way to the bonus spend.
 And if you live in a pricey coastal city such as New York City, three months’ rent will easily get you over the sign-up bonus hurdle.